vivekteega/flowallet-testnet/README.md

 ## FLO Decentralised Applications (Dapps)
 `floDapps` module contains methods for basic Dapp. floDapps uses all of the above modules.

-#### addStartUpFunction
-	floDapps.addStartUpFunction(fname, fn)
-`addStartUpFunction` adds a startup funtion to the Dapp
-1. fname - Name of the startup function
-2. fn - body of the function
-Note: startup funtions are called in parallel.
-Therefore only add custom startup funtion only if it can run in parallel with other startup functions. (default startup funtions are read supernode list and subAdmin list from blockchain API, load data from indexedDB, get login credentials)

 #### setCustomPrivKeyInput
 	floDapps.setCustomPrivKeyInput(customFn)
 `setCustomPrivKeyInput` adds a startup funtion to the Dapp
 1. customFn - custom function to get login credentials (privateKey)

-#### setAppObjectStores
-	floDapps.setAppObjectStores(appObs)
-`setAppObjectStores` adds additionals objectstores for the app
-1. appObs - additionals objects for the app

 #### manageSubAdmins
 	floDapps.manageSubAdmins(adminPrivKey, addList, rmList)